brightway-lca/ecoinvent_interface/README.md

 ### Authentication

+Note that you **must accept** the ecoinvent license via the website before using your user account via this library.

+TBD: Environment variables

+TBD: `.env` file and creation utility

 ### `EcoinventInterface` instantiation

 To interact with the ecoinvent website, instantiate `EcoinventInterface`.
 You can specify your credentials manually when creating the class instance, or with the approaches outlined above.